Bionif92/Cursos-de-Programacion/Javascript.md

 ### Async attribute: when the JS doesn't target the DOM

-Download JS -> execute when finished downloading
+Download JS -> execute when finished downloading - difference with defer, execute all right away

 when the  `JS` doesnt target the DOM, why bothering waiting for the HTML parse to finish? it just executes the `JS` when the download finished.